tensorflow/docs/site/en/api_docs/python/tf/contrib/data/SqlDataset.md

 apply(transformation_func)
 ```

-Apply a transformation function to this dataset.
+Applies a transformation function to this dataset.

 `apply` enables chaining of custom `Dataset` transformations, which are
 represented as functions that take one `Dataset` argument and return a